21 Aug

 A cold chain typically includes refrigerated trucks, containers, warehouses, and even ships or planes designed to maintain the required temperatures.
 These controlled environments ensure that goods are safe, efficient, and ready for use when they arrive, without having been exposed to harmful temperature fluctuations.

-With the rise of air travel in the mid-20th century, refrigerated air cargo began to take shape, enabling goods like pharmaceuticals, medical supplies, and even sensitive electronics to be shipped around the world without the risk of temperature fluctuations.
+The first mobile refrigeration truck was patented in the 1930s in the U.S., and by the 1950s, refrigerated trucks and trains enabled long-distance food distribution.
+With the rise of air travel in the mid-20th century, refrigerated air cargo began to take shape, enabling goods like pharmaceuticals, medical supplies, and even sensitive electronics to be shipped globally without the risk of temperature fluctuations.

 Industries That Rely on Cold Chain